qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 ## What is a VPN?

 * prevents eavesdropping, e.g. in an open WiFi
+* hides your traffic from your Internet Service Provider
 * hides your IP address (i.e. location, internet provider, other visited websites) from servers you communicate with
 * can make you appear to be in another country and circumvent DNS or geo-blocking
 * does NOT replace https